microsoft/typespec/packages/website/src/docs/standard-library/built-in-decorators.md

 }
 ```

-Note that the OpenAPI v3 emitter applies visibilty automatically without needing explicit `@withVisibility`.
-See [metadata]({%doc "http"%}#advanced-metadata) for more information.
+Note that the OpenAPI v3 emitter applies visibility automatically without needing explicit `@withVisibility`.
+See [metadata]({%doc "http"%}#metadata) for more information.

 ## Advanced decorators